mbuchber/ha_heliotherm/README.md

 ## Entities

 The integration creates multiple entities for recieving that states of the heatpump and for controlling mode of operation, heating room temperature and warm water heating.

+## Activating Modbus-TCP using Heliotherm Webinterface
+- Go to the default web page of your Heliotherm.
+(Served on port 80 of HT-IP address)
+- 'swipe' left to page 3 of the default UI (the little circles at the bottom represent the page you are looking at and can you also press the 3rd circle)
+- Press 'Settings' (cog-wheels icon)
+- Now you have two options 1) User, 2) Service.
+For now choose 'Service' (we will come back later for User part)
+- Enter user/pwd (admin/superuser)*
+- On new page choose "Main Setting"
+- On new page choose "Modbus"
+- On new page choose either TCP (modbus over IP) or RTU (modbus over RS485).
+Only choose 1!
+Can't both be on.
+If your HT has and ethernet connection on your local network would recommend to use TCP.
+- Choose "Turn On" under TCP in drop down box and leave the default settings (slave means the slave address of the modbus)
+- press your browser back button 3 times
+- (now you are back to 1)User 2)Service.).
+Now choose "User"
+- Press button "Restart" in the new screen
+- Done (take a minute to reboot)

+If you have setup HA device already the data should be getting in at this point
+Disclaimer: Use at own risk.
+As super user you can do quite some settings that should not be done if you do not know what you are doing.
+In other words: Don't change any settings unless you have been instructed to by a HT expert as super user.